S-Nikita-N/Neuron-style-transfer/README.md

 # Neuron-style-transfer

-Using models: VGG16 VGG19 ResNet from torchvision model
+Using models: VGG16 VGG19 ResNet50 from torchvision model

 I have made 3 experiments with different input content and style images.<br>
 All 3 generative output pictures went trough 50 epochs on each CNN<br>